shehper/AC-Solver/README.md

    env = ACEnv(config)
    ```

-This allows you to explore different presentations within the AC Environment.
+This allows you to set different initial states of the AC Environment.

 ### Performing Classical Search